CO-OPERATORS GENERAL INSURANCE COMPANY REPORTS FIRST QUARTER 2023 RESULTS

 Minimum Capital Test (MCT)1

-Undiscounted net claims and adjustment expenses increased by $103.3 million compared to the same quarter of 2021, while our loss ratio excluding MYA deteriorated by 8.2 percentage points to 58.8%.
-The increase in undiscounted net claims and adjustment expense is primarily attributable to higher unfavourable claims development and current accident year claims in the auto and home line of business, and was offset by lower claims activity in the farm line of business.
-Our expense ratio of 32.5% increased 1.2 percentage points compared to the first quarter of 2021, driven by increased strategic initiative spend and staffing costs.
-Consequently, our combined ratio excluding MYA increased to 91.3% in the quarter, an increase of 9.4 percentage points compared to the same period last year.
+Net undiscounted claims and adjustments expenses increased by $103.0 million compared to the same quarter of 2022 resulting in a deterioration of our loss ratio excluding discounting and risk adjustment of 6.4 percentage points to 67.9%.
+The increase in claims and related expense was primarily attributable to increases in current accident year claims and unfavourable claims runoff of prior year claims in auto, home and commercial, particularly in Ontario.
+Our expense ratio of 35.4% rose 3.1 percentage points compared to the first quarter of 2022, as increases in the advisor transition commission expense, increased strategic spending and increased staffing costs all contributed to the deterioration from the comparative period.
+Consequently, our combined ratio excluding discounting and risk adjustment increased to 103.3% in the quarter, an increase of 9.5 percentage points compared to the same period last year.

 Our balance sheet, liquidity and capital positions remain strong and enable us to continue to serve and meet the needs of our clients while also supporting our strategic areas of focus.
 Our investment portfolio is comprised of high quality and well diversified assets.
-The credit quality of our portfolio remains high with 97.0% of our bond portfolio considered investment grade and 83.9% rated A or higher.
-Our equity portfolio is 83.4% weighted to Canadian stocks.
+The credit quality of our portfolio remains high with 96.1% of our portfolio considered investment grade and 82.1% rated A or higher.
+Our equity portfolio is 84.2% weighted to Canadian stocks.

-This document may contain forward-looking statements and forward-looking information, including statements regarding the operations, objectives, strategies, financial situation and performance of Co‑operators General.
+This document may contain forward-looking statements and forward-looking information, including statements regarding the operations, objectives, strategies, financial situation and performance of Co–operators General.
 These statements generally can be identified by the use of forward-looking words such as "may", "will", "expect", "intend", "estimate", "anticipate", "believe", "plan", "would", "should", "could", "trend", "predict", "likely", "potential" or "continue" or the negative thereof and similar variations.
-These statements are not guarantees of future performance and involve known and unknown risk, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in the forward-looking statements or information, including the impact of the COVID-19 pandemic on our investments, operations and claims negatively affecting the results of our operations and financial position.
+These statements are not guarantees of future performance and involve known and unknown risk, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in the forward-looking statements or information.
 Although we believe that the expectations reflected in the forward-looking statements and information are reasonable, there can be no assurance that such expectations will prove to be correct.
 Consequently, we make no representation that actual results achieved will be the same in whole or in part as those set out in the forward-looking statements and information.
-For further information, refer to our first quarter 2022 MD&A or our 2021 Annual Report.
+For further information, refer to our first quarter 2023 MD&A or our 2022 Annual Report.

-With assets of more than $8.6 billion, Co-operators General is a leading Canadian multi-product insurance company.
-Co-operators General is part of The Co-operators Group Limited, a Canadian co‑operative.
-Through its group of companies, it offers home, auto, life, group, travel, commercial and farm insurance, as well as investment products.
-Co-operators is well known for its community involvement and its commitment to sustainability.
-Achieving carbon neutral equivalency in 2020, Co-operators General is committed to net-zero emissions in its operations and investments by 2040, and 2050, respectively.
-Co-operators is also ranked as a Corporate Knights' Best 50 Corporate Citizens in Canada and is listed among the Best Employers in Canada by Kincentric.
-For more information, please visit www.cooperators.ca.
+Co-operators General is a leading Canadian multi-product insurance company and is part of The Co-operators Group Limited (Co-operators).
+Co-operators is a leading Canadian financial services co-operative, offering multi-line insurance and investment products, services, and personalized advice to help Canadians build their financial strength and security.
+The company has more than $58 billion in assets under administration.
+Co-operators has been providing trusted guidance to Canadians for the past 78 years.
+The organization is well known for its community involvement and its commitment to sustainability.
+Achieving carbon neutral equivalency in 2020, the organization is committed to net-zero emissions in its operations and investments by 2040, and 2050, respectively.
+Co-operators is also ranked as a Corporate Knights' Best 50 Corporate Citizen in Canada.
+For more information, please visit: www.cooperators.ca.